 To further complicate matters for retailers, the report (recently highlighted by NBC News) also showed a 44% decline in applications per opening since the start of the year, compared to a 19% decline across other industries.
 The report found that it now takes 40 days to fill a retail position, a 21% increase from April this year.

-It seems not even sign-on bonuses, the promise of free university tuition, or record-high wages are luring workers to jump into retail positions this holiday season.
+It seems not even sign-on bonuses, the promise of free college tuition, or record-high wages are luring workers to jump into retail positions this holiday season.
 “Consumer demand is very elevated, so retailers need more staff than ever to cope with things like fulfillment and serving customers in-store,” Neil Saunders, a retail analyst with GlobalData, told NBC News.
 “However, at the same time, people are more reluctant to work in retail because of concerns about the virus and the stressfulness of the work, so it is harder than ever to find enough workers.”

 The Washington Post recently reported on an exodus of workers from retail jobs complaining of stressful conditions that had been exacerbated by the pandemic, such as longer hours, understaffed stores, and challenging customers.
-“It was a really dismal time, and it made me realise this isn’t worth it,” one worker told the Post.
+“It was a really dismal time, and it made me realize this isn’t worth it,” one worker told the Post.
 “My life isn’t worth a dead-end job.”

-Retailers continue to employ artificial intelligence to streamline the application process and traditional recruitment marketing practices such as social media posts to promote vacancies.
+Retailers continue to employ artificial intelligence to streamline the application process and traditional recruitment marketing practices such as social media posts to promote job openings.
 But there might be a more efficient way to hire workers for jobs that aren’t heavily skills-based to devote more time to filling roles that require greater expertise.

 According to Forbes, open hiring is “the practice of hiring anyone who applies for a job, no questions asked.”